 The twice-yearly residency periods (January and June) initiate each semester and form the foundation of a community of writers.
 The 10 intensive days of events provide the student with literary breadth to balance the more specific and individual focus of the ensuing semester work.

-The residency schedule includes workshops, formal presentations, panels, lectures, classes, and readings, featuring faculty members and guest writers.
+The residency schedule includes workshops, formal presentations, panels, lectures, classes, and readings, featuring faculty members and guest writers and publishing professionals.
 Though students specialize in a particular genre for their degrees, the residency offers opportunities to experience and appreciate the relationships among all the literary genres.
 This diversity is provided through residency activities and, in some cases, a multi-genre workshop.

 In addition to the formal sessions, the residency includes time set aside for contemplation, writing, and informal gatherings.
 The residency is both a rich reward and a stimulus for the months of solo work that lie ahead.

 During the residency, the student should expect to do the following: